vendia/examples/features/share/notifications/success-notification/email/README.md

 # Receive Success Notifications Through E-mail

 ## Purpose
-This is a guide on on how to set up success notifications to e-mails.
+This is a guide on how to set up success notifications to e-mails.
 Note that all notification examples include 2 parts: UI Setup & GraphQL setup.
 Readers don't have to go through both cases.

 # Prerequisites
 * Completed the setup in accordance with this [README.md](../../README.md)